-A key challenge for these organizations is that employment laws – based on rules related to wages and hours of work – do not reflect the realities of today’s professional services organizations, with many inconsistencies.
-For example, while doctors, lawyers, and engineers are exempt from laws relating to overtime pay, actuaries and other groups of professionals are not.
+A key challenge for these organizations is that employment laws—based on rules related to wages and hours of work—do not reflect the realities of today’s professional services organizations, with many inconsistencies.
+While doctors, lawyers and engineers, for example, are exempt from laws relating to overtime pay, actuaries and other groups of professionals are not.

 Our clients in this sector include: